kzGarifullin/kzGarifullin/README.md

 - 👋 Hi, I’m @kzGarifullin
-4th year student of the Moscow Institute of Physics and Technology.
-On this github you can find my tutorial projects
+1st-year master's student at Skoltech. former undergraduate student at Moscow Institute of Physics and Technology (MIPT).
+On this github you can find my tutorial projects.
 - 📫 For any questions, please contact: kamil_20.03@mail.ru

 <!---